jinilover/miscellaneous-notes/Note_on_Haskell.md

   * `3 :: Nat`
   * `"hello" :: Symbol`
   * `Nat` and `Symbol` are kinds provided by `GHC.TypeLits`
-* Even w/o prefixing `'`, some literals can be recognised as type-level literals.
+  * W/o prefixing `'`, some literals are inferred as type-level literals.
 E.g. `True`, `False`, numbers, characters.
+  * For beginners, using `'` is recommended to remind they are not doing term-level programming.
+  * For seasoned developers, omitting `'` makes the code cleaner.
+But stay mindful of what’s happening under the hood.

 More problems can be solved by type-level programming.
 Many of them apply type families and GADTs, I will leave the discussion to the "Type families" section.